Heritage High School (Frisco, Texas): Accomplishments

+In 2025, the Heritage percussion program won the International Percussion Ensemble Competition (IPEC) under the direction of Alan Brawdy.
+They were invited to preform at the Percussive Arts Society International Convention later that year.

 Heritage High School Orchestra

 The orchestra program began in 2009 and is directed by Elizabeth Balkema.
 In 2011, the Heritage Orchestra received superior ratings from all six judges at the Region 24 UIL competition.